show_page.php1 : mn03.jpg

 HISTORY: This dog had an 8-month history of progressively worsening lameness of the right rear leg.
 Radiographic examination revealed lysis of the right tibial tarsal (tarsus) bone.

 HISTOPATHOLOGIC DESCRIPTION: Bone, tibial tarsal (per contributor): Filling the marrow cavity, effacing over 75% of normal bone, and infiltrating the surrounding connective tissue is an unencapsulated, well demarcated, infiltrative, moderately cellular neoplasm composed of haphazardly arranged plump neoplastic spindle cells surrounded by irregular islands and thick trabeculae of abundant, variably basophilic, chondroid matrix.
 Neoplastic cells are individualized or congregated in lacunae within the matrix and have a moderate amount of finely granular eosinophilic to basophilic cytoplasm.
 Nuclei are oval, have 1-2 magenta nucleoli and finely stippled chromatin.
-There is less than one mitotic figure per 2.37 square millimeters.
+There is one mitotic figure per 2.37 square millimeters.
 Multifocally there are irregular trabeculae of reactive woven bone and foci of osteolysis characterized by scalloped margins and few multinucleated osteoclasts within Howship's lacunae.
+Cartilage occasionally undergoes endochondral ossification.
 Loose, well-vascularized mesenchymal tissue is interspersed between islands of cartilage.
 There is mild hemorrhage and low numbers of hemosiderophages.

 MORPHOLOGIC DIAGNOSIS: Bone, tibial tarsal (per contributor): Chondrosarcoma, Chesapeake Bay retriever, canine.